rtuhpc/HPC-example-ANSYS/README.md

 # Contents of this example

+This example demonstrates a simplified workflow for preparing and running CFD simulations of a rotating system using ANSYS Fluent and an HPC cluster, followed by structural analysis based on the obtained results.

+The process begins by creating a simulation case in Fluent, including importing the geometry, creating the computational domain and mesh, and defining boundary conditions.
+Once the initial conditions — such as the working medium and rotational speed — are selected, a short preliminary simulation is performed to verify the case and generate the necessary **cas** and **dat** files.

+These files are uploaded to the HPC cluster, where the main simulation is executed by adjusting the journal file settings and submitting the job.
+While the cluster performs the computation, additional cases with different speeds or media can be prepared locally and submitted in the same way.

+When the HPC simulation is complete, the results (as **cas** and **dat** files) are downloaded.
+Using ANSYS Workbench, the lift force is extracted from the results, and flow-field visualisation can be performed.

+Finally, the pressure field obtained from Fluent is transferred to a Static Structural module, where blade deformation and Von Mises stresses are computed.
+Different blade materials can be tested by repeating the structural analysis.

 Comment for creators: All demo-cases should contain description of the provided files, at least the base level of the file tree.

 After the CFD stage, the resulting **pressure distributions** are exported and used for **structural analysis**.
 These simulations — typically carried out on PCs — allow engineers to test different rotor materials under realistic loading conditions.
 This coupled workflow (CFD → Structural Analysis) highlights the importance of HPC: without fast, parallel generation of accurate pressure fields, downstream structural simulations would be slow and limited.